EN TR

 Network Training

-StyleGAN3 on four A100 GPUs for 72 hours.
+Fine-tuning pretrained generative backbones on the curated set.
 We tried diffusion models too, but GANs were faster for iteration.

 03